franzhill/jeeves/README.md

 The code is documented as much as possible, and figuring out how to use **Jeeves** should
 hopefully be understandable from perusing/reading the code comments.
-This doesn't replace a good manual for sure, but be reassured, it's on its way.
+This doesn't replace a good manual for sure, but be reassured, that's on its way.

 ## Examples